sammuelyee/docs/faqs.md

 ### Which format uses CartoDB for the coordinates?

+CartoDB understands and utilizes the geographic coordinates written as [decimal degrees](http://en.wikipedia.org/wiki/Decimal_degrees).
+This way to express the latitude and the longitude is an alternative to using degrees, minutes and seconds, and it's used in most of the web mapping applications nowadays.

 ### Why the size of my tables has increased after uploading them to CartoDB?

 This has a couple reasons.
 First and foremost is simply that a database table has a lot more storage considerations than a CSV.
 For example, indexes.
 On top of that though, the actual way that data is stored on disk is optimized for lookup and retrieval speed over storage space.
 This makes sense because a CSV is made so you can optimally store data and if you open it load it all into a program for a limited amout of time while you edit it, then save it and be done.
 The database has things like data types etc.